praveek/launch.en/help/launch-reference/upgrade-from-dtm-to-launch/link-dtm-embed-code.md

 ![](https://blobscdn.gitbook.com/v0/b/gitbook-28427.appspot.com/o/assets%2F-LAxHla2X11_-j5Ak32l%2F-LAyfZuSJ0NwVoeH8Fxx%2F-LAyfa5x25lPFZDNEA0o%2Flaunch_publishing.png?generation=1524691284013660&alt=media)

-**Important:** This overwriting works both ways.
+>[!IMPORTANT]  This overwriting works both ways.
 If you publish Launch, then subsequently publish from DTM, the DTM container tag overwrites the Launch one.
 You have two systems publishing to the same location.
 This means you don't have to change the code on your page, but it also means you need to be careful when you publish.
 It's recommended that you disable your DTM property to prevent this situation.

 ## Linking Prerequisites  <a id="linking-prerequisites"></a>